comsechq/mercadolibre-net-sdk/README.md

 This is a .NET SDK for MercadoLibre's Platform. [![Build status](https://ci.appveyor.com/api/projects/status/wc02olyp8oc69l2j?svg=true)](https://ci.appveyor.com/project/comsechq/mercadolibre-net-sdk)

+## Is this the official Mercado libre SDK for .NET?

+No. We forked the .NET SDK a while back and ended up tweaking it to better suits our needs.

 ## How do I install it?

 To install the SDK with [nuget](https://www.nuget.org/packages/MercadoLibreSdk/x.x.x), run the following command in the Package Manager Console: